doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot-part-2/index.md

 Let's feed back to Copilot:

-> we can only concatenate the ciphertexts if we pad the plaintext to exact multiple of the key length. since we dont know the key length, we cant do that.
+> we can only concatenate the ciphertexts if we pad the plaintext to exact multiple of the key length. since we don't know the key length, we cant do that.
 >
 > the ciphertexts were encrypted separately and both start with the same key.
 If we concatenate them, the key will be skewed, and the frequency analysis will be skewed.